wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-manage-azure-website.md

 ### Backups

 - Set [automatic backups](/documentation/articles/web-sites-backup) of your web app.
-Learn more about backups in [this video](http://azure.microsoft.com/documentation/videos/azure-websites-automatic-and-easy-backup/).
 - Learn about the options for [database recovery](/documentation/articles/sql-database-business-continuity) in Azure SQL Database.

 ### Troubleshooting